joaoasilva/srcode/README.md

 João Silva CV

-This is just a tiny MVC framework using OOP to show my CV.
+This is just a tiny MVC framework to show my CV.